SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 willing to tolerate some packet loss or delay of low priority packets.
-Packet priority and tolerance to delay of packets in such a case would be provided on-path in a side channel associated to the downstream packet (B – in figure).
+Packet priority and tolerance to delay of packets in such a case would be provided on-path in a side channel associated to the downstream packet (B – in the figure).
 The requirements for this server-to-network (S2N) metadata are described in {{server-network}}.
 The client may provide information to an (access) router to drop lower priority marked packets of a flow (UDP 4-tuple) temporarily